cswclui/katacoda-scenarios-1/mstran-003/step02.md

 `/root/fortune-cookies/microservice-sync`

+**Step 2:** Start the minikube server that this demonstration MOA needs in order to work with Kuberenetes

+`minikube start`{{execute T1}}

+You'll get the following output upon succesful completion:

+`TBP`

-**Step 2:** Run the shell script the creates a local Docker registry and seed the registry with the containers representing each microservice
+**Step 3:** Run the shell script the creates a local Docker registry and seed the registry with the containers representing each microservice

 `sh docker-seed.sh`{{execute T1}}